How to Make Money as an Artist: Your In-Depth Guide

 Photographers can make a lot of money selling pictures online.
 Conventional sculptors, potters, painters, and drawers can further monetize their works by providing stock photos of their work.

 Shutterstock is one of the really big names when it comes to stock photos.
 They boast of well over 300 million images and have set the standard that other stock photo companies are working to emulate.
 The sheer number of customers buying credits to use Shutterstock images shows just how much potential money is in play.
 Especially for unique high-quality photographs.

 Shutterstock specializes in really outstanding photographs.
 Nothing blurry off an old iPhone here.
 These are high resolution photographs that are really well done.
 Having an artist's eye for details is going to be a major benefit.
 Your photos need to really be up to snuff to get the most out of this stock photography platform.

-Adobe stock images is another impressive stock photography site that gets an enormous amount of traffic and offers plenty of potential.
+Adobe stock images is another impressive stock photography site that gets an enormous amount of traffic and offers plenty of potential (but so do these Adobe alternatives).
 Good photography is valued heavily here, as is video.
 Adobe also offers illustrations and vectors.
 In other words, artists with an array of skills in these areas have plenty of opportunity to sell good work.

 As with other major stock photo and illustration sites the income can take time to develop.
 The more work you have available the more likely the millions of monthly visitors are to find it and purchase it.

 This is a specific way to make money with art and photos.
 It's also an income stream that a lot of artists either don't know about or simply don't take advantage of.

 Getty Images is the third name of the big three when it comes to stock images or stock art.
 Offering images, videos, and music, there are some creators have had a great deal of success selling here.
 This goes for photographers selling stock photos but also artists who would take various pictures of their work or their work being admired.
 There are millions of blogs out there that need good photos.
 That includes photos of various works of art.